 3.00pm: I am a part of our firm’s BAME society and today’s meeting agenda is on building opportunities with the Leicester law school.
 An associate and I feedback to the society on our planning thus far for an open day in September.
 This is a really meaningful chance for me to target the university that I studied at.

 4.00pm: I have been asked to attend an afternoon session with students who are competing in a commercial awareness competition having reached the semi-finals.
 We chat about how the morning of presentations went and I give them some tips on how I handled the competition a few years ago.
 It’s a great way to get to know the students, and catch up with people across the firm.

 9.00pm: I return to my desk, and respond to a few emails.
 I plan what I need to get done tomorrow and head upstairs to the kitchen to participate in the annual departmental cook-off competition which involves baking choux pastry (not a natural skill of mine).
 Once the cook off is finished we all sit down to eat our meal in the client dining rooms which is the perfect end to a busy day.

 Other offices: Paris.
 Our international strategy has resulted in over 50% of our work now having a multi-jurisdictional aspect and in any year we will typically work with over 100 foreign law firms from around the world.

 Who we are: Travers Smith is an award-winning independent City law firm with a reputation for enterprising thinking and uncompromising quality in all of its chosen fields, and a focus on advising clients on international matters.

-What we do: The main areas of our practice are commercial (including IP and IT), competition, corporate, dispute resolution, employment, finance, financial services & markets, incentives and remuneration, operational risk & environment, pensions, real estate, restructuring & insolvency and tax.
+What we do: The main areas of our practice are commercial, IP and technology, competition, corporate, derivatives and structured products, dispute resolution, employment, finance, financial services & markets, incentives and remuneration, operational risk & environment, pensions, real estate, restructuring & insolvency and tax.